Menu

 Conflicts related to fund restructurings

-Advisers purchasing fund interests from investors at discounts during restructurings without adequate disclosure regarding the value of the fund interests.
+Advisers purchase fund interests from investors at discounts during restructurings without adequate disclosure regarding the value of the fund interests.
 No proper disclosure on investor options during restructurings, potentially impacting the decisions made by investors.

 Conflicts related to cross-transactions